Princebenj/denoising-autoencoder-tutorial/README.md

-# Learning Robust Representations with Denoising Autoencoders
+# Learning Robust Representations with Denoising Autoencoders - ML Tutorial
+Author: Ebenezer Okunola
+Student ID : 24119439
+Course: Machine Learning

+# OVERVIEW
 This repository contains a tutorial and notebook for a machine-learning assignment focused on **denoising autoencoders** and how **noise level** and **bottleneck size** affect reconstruction quality and learned representations on **Fashion-MNIST**.

 ## Repository contents